 Converting a used shipping container is a great eco-friendly solution to your construction needs.

-Insulating your shipping container is probably the single most important thing that you can do to make your converted container as green as possible.
+Insulating is probably the single most important thing that you can do to make your converted container as green as possible.
 Of course, there is the insulating lining option, but you may wish to also look into insulating or cladding the external walls with something thicker and maybe adding plants to the roof for extra thermal effect – and to boost the local eco-system.